 Super Smash Bros.
 4

-Overall, Bowser is one of the most successful characters in Super Smash Bros.
-4 and was also one of two fighters that could give Little Mac (the best character in early Smash 4) trouble.
-He accrued stellar tournament results and representation; Glenn, Cloud, FarmingSim, Supernova, Arklaine, and many others have found success with the character.
-If you would like to learn how to train a Bowser amiibo in Smash 4, check out our training guide.
+Overall, Bowser was one of the most successful characters in Super Smash Bros.
+4. In the early metagame, Bowser was one of the only fighters who could give Little Mac (the best fighter in the game before being banned and restricted) trouble.
+He accrued stellar results over the game’s lifetime.
+Cloud, FarmingSim, Supernova, Arklaine, and many others have won competitions with the character.
+If you would like to learn how to train a Bowser amiibo in Smash 4, please check our training guide.